Edward-Norton/4th-Year-Thorns/Documentation/Architecture & Core Systems/Game Architecture Overview.md

 ### High-Level Overview

-THORNS is built on a state-machine architecture using SFML for rendering.
+Thorns is built on a state-machine architecture using SFML for rendering.
 The game manages distinct states (MainMenu, Playing, Paused, Settings, GameOver) with a dedicated state manager that handles transitions.
 ### Core Architecture Components